george-hawkins/japanese/README.md

 Trenton has a nice into to setting up Anki for Japanese where he doesn't go mad on add-ons.
 He covers vocab vs sentence decks (he's not particularly anti vocab cards).

-He also recommends the [Kaishi 1.5K deck](https://github.com/donkuri/Kaishi) as a good bootstrapping deck - i.e. aquire enough basic vocab that you can actually make sentence cards where all but one of the words in the sentence is unknown to you.
+He also recommends the [Kaishi 1.5K deck](https://github.com/donkuri/Kaishi) as a good bootstrapping deck - i.e. acquire enough basic vocab that you can actually make sentence cards where all but one of the words in the sentence is unknown to you.

 iOS and Android dictionary
 --------------------------